facundoolano/restpect/README.md

 The first argument (usually a clj-http response map, although it can be any value), will be compared against the given spec with the following criteria:

-* For maps, compare each path of the spec with the same path of the response, using expect recursively.
+* For maps, compare the value of each key in the spec with the value at the same key of the response, using `expect` recursively.
-* For other collections, compare each element in the spec with the same element in the response using expect recursively.
+* For other collections, compare each element in the spec with the same element at the same position in the response, using `expect` recursively.
 * For functions, pass the value in the response to the spec function expecting a truthy result.
 * For Regular expressions match the spec with the actual value.
-* For the rest of the value, expect the spec and the response values to match.
+* For the rest of the values, expect the spec and the response values to be equal.

 Example: